vlall/VisorFlow/README.md

 SoundVolt is a python music statistic script designed to track artist trends on social media over a set interval of time.

-See artist_dict.json for list of dictionary values of artists.
+See artists.json for dict of artists.
 Scrape NextBigSound for more social media info.

 ###Supported APIs in JSON: